Aurora Goodland

 For her next printmaking class, Aurora enrolled in a Screen Printing course that she had a lot of fun with.
 Printing on shirts and designing graphic posters pushed her creativity and developed her artistic voice surrounding environmental stewardship.

-Finally, in her final semester of undergrad, Aurora enrolled in a Relief Printmaking course at MassArt, not fully realizing what that would entail.
+In her final semester of undergrad, Aurora enrolled in a Relief Printmaking course at MassArt, not fully realizing what that would entail.
 Walking into her first class, she soon realized that this was going to be three months of carving woodblocks.
 Feeling a wave of regret, she contemplated switching courses, but ultimately decided to see it through.

 As the semester unfolded, Aurora gradually began to gain confidence in her carving skills and working with the studio's printing press.
 She was excited to embark on the next assignment after spring break: a large 5-color reduction print.